 COLLEGE – Played one season at Division II Stillman, where as a senior in 2009, he earned second-team All-American honors with 56 tackles and 9.5 sacks…Played in 31 games at Temple before transferring for his senior year, and tallying 139 tackles with 16.5 sacks, three forced fumbles and one blocked punt for the Owls…Posted 7.5 sacks as a junior and gained second-team All-MAC plaudits.

 PERSONAL – Prepped at St. Joseph Regional (Montvale, N.J.)
 HS, where he played LB and WR and was a basketball standout…Participated in Rebuilding Together’s “Kickoff to Rebuild” event prior to Super Bowl XLVII in Algiers, where he assisted in painting the front of several renovated and rehabilitated houses for local residents and served as a celebrity judge for a barbeque competition…Junior Jovais Galette was born March 27, 1988 in Port Au Prince, Haiti.

-OLB Junior Galette speaks with reporters at The Greenbrier during 2014 New Orleans Saints Training Camp presented by Verizon on Saturday, July 26, 2014.
-Video by Justin Stout (New Orleans Saints video)
+Junior Galette speaks with reporters after the New Orleans Saints vs San Francisco 49ers game on Sunday, November 9, 2014.
+Video by Alex Restrepo (New Orleans Saints video)